waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3. Find the Director (5F/Basement).
 4. Pass the quiz on 1F for the Radio Card.
 5. POST-SWEEP: Re-verify 1F for any missed trainers.
 6. BATTLE TIP: Use Ember against Poison/Flying types (like Zubat/Golbat) to conserve Headbutt PP, as Typhlosion's Special Attack is superior.
-7. TILE VERIFICATION: Test if Poké Ball tiles (5,4; 7,6; 1,6) are traversable or interactable (likely decorations).
+Use Headbutt against Normal/Psychic types.

 ## Tower Intel
 - **Director Info**: The Director is held on 5F.
 He can open the locked boss's door.